 History and Overview of the Department

-The departmental curriculum promotes an interdisciplinary approach to the study of social and political phenomena, the courses offered allowing both a regional focus (primarily Europe and the Balkans) as well as encouraging the in-depth exploration of contemporary problems in an increasingly globalized world.
+The departmental curriculum promotes an interdisciplinary approach to the study of social and political phenomena.
+The courses offered allow for both a regional focus (primarily Europe and the Balkans) and encourage the in-depth exploration of contemporary problems in an increasingly globalized world.

 Likely employment opportunities available to the students include: